microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 allows the dynamic shaping and routing of telemetry - much like valves and filters in a water system.

 * A filter is a Dynamic Telemetry construct used to filter and route logging that is already inside an OpenTelemetry pipeline.
 * A Router is a dynamic telemetry construct that allows the data pipeline to be cut and forked.
 For example, it can connect two different processors, perhaps one that streams into an OpenTelemetry backend while the other goes into a Flight Recorder.
-* An Adapter allows the adaptation of existing non-OpenTelemetry and often platform-specific telemetry into the OpenTelemetry pipeline.
+* An Adapter allows the adaptation of existing non-OpenTelemetry and often platform-specific telemetry  nto the OpenTelemetry pipeline.
 For example, syslog, LTTng, or ETW on Windows.

 ## What is a Processor{.unlisted .unnumbered}

 A Processor is the dynamic component of Dynamic Telemetry where various scenarios and applications are manifested.
 The simplest way to think of a Processor is as a place for compute to be applied with dynamic configuration that sits inside the OpenTelemetry data feed.

 Simple examples of a Processor include: